ACCOUNTING AND PAYROLL ADMINISTRATION

 Heritage College’s Accounting & Payroll Administration has been recognized by the Canadian Payroll Association.
 Students who complete this program will meet the requirements needed to challenge the CPA’s Payroll Compliance Practitioner certification exam.
 For more information about our CPA accreditation, please contact us at 403-800-8221.

-Standard admission is for students who have graduated from high school or another educational institute within the past year.
+Standard admission is for students who have graduated from high school or another educational institute within the past one (1) year.

 - an Alberta high school diploma, verified by transcript

 - a non-Alberta high school transcript from another province in Canada, or from a high school in the United States, United Kingdom, Australia, the Bahamas, Barbados, Belize, the Cayman Islands, Dominica, Gibraltar, Grenada, Guyana, Ireland, Jamaica, New Zealand, St. Kitts and Nevis, St. Lucia, Trinidad and Tobago, or the British Virgin Islands.

 - Applicants must have a current (completed within the previous three months) Police Information Check (PIC).
 This check must be submitted before admittance to the program.
 The existence of a criminal record may postpone or prevent fieldwork placements, therefore subsequently affecting a potential student’s successful completion of the program.

 - Applicants must successfully complete an interview with the Program Lead, which will determine a potential student’s personal suitability to the program goals and outcomes.

 - Applicants must demonstrate a minimum level of computer knowledge and skills.

 Accounting and Payroll Administration certiﬁcate program students complete their education with 100 hours of practicum experience at a partner institution.
 To participate in the practicum, students must satisfy the following prerequisites.